kgateway-dev/kgateway/docs/content/operations/upgrading/upgrade_steps.md

 ### Familiarize yourself with information about the version that you want to upgrade to.

 1. Make sure you understand the [Changelog entry types]({{% versioned_link_path fromRoot="/reference/changelog/changelog_types/" %}}).
-2. Check the changelogs for the type of Gloo Edge deployment that you have.
+2. Check the changelogs for the type of Gloo Gateway deployment that you have.
 Focus especially on any **Breaking Changes** that might require a different upgrade procedure.
-For Gloo Edge Enterprise, you might also review the open source changelogs because most of the proto definitions are open source.
+For Gloo Gateway Enterprise, you might also review the open source changelogs because most of the proto definitions are open source.
 For more information, see the following enterprise-only section on understanding the open source dependencies.
    * [Open source changelogs]({{% versioned_link_path fromRoot="/reference/changelog/open_source/" %}})
    * [Enterprise changelogs]({{% versioned_link_path fromRoot="/reference/changelog/enterprise/" %}})
 3. If you plan to upgrade to a version that is more than one minor version greater than your current version, such as to version 1.13 from 1.11 or older, you must upgrade incrementally.
 For example, you must first upgrade from 1.11 to 1.12, and then upgrade from 1.12 to 1.13.